nixcloud/nixcloud-webservices/documentation/nixcloud.webservices.md

      In a nutshell you can run a test explicitly like this:

         cd nixcloud-webservices/tests
-        nix-build -A leaps
+        nix-build -A custom-webservice

+     But we made tests part of our evaluation:

+         * if you are using any webservice, like `nixcloud.webservices.leaps`, it will always run the respective test (leaps) to make sure it works in general
-     But we made tests part of our evaluation so if you are using nixcloud.reverse-proxy it will always run the test before you can deploy a system which makes use of the reverse-proxy.
+         * if you are using `nixcloud.reverse-proxy` it will always run the reverse-proxy test before

+     WARNING: `nixcloud.webservices` should be used from a machine with native virtualization support (KVM) but if you are using it from a VM, then the OS virtualization will be very slow.

  * Each webservice gets a unique, stateful directory called `stateDir`.